sardana-org/sardana/doc/source/users/scan.rst

 **ScanRecorder**
     Its value may be either of type string or of list of strings.
-If ScanRecorder variable is defined it explicitly indicates which recorder class should be used and for which file defined by ScanFile (based on the order).
+If ScanRecorder variable is defined, it explicitly indicates which recorder class should be used and for which file defined by ScanFile (based on the order).